Advising @ Grinnell

 It is important that you be actively engaged in developing your academic plan with your adviser.
 Consider the things you most love to study as well as the things you find difficult.
 Consider subjects you are familiar with as well as ones that are new.
 A broad liberal arts education involves developing your talents, and taking on challenges.
 Your adviser will expect you to prepare thoughtfully for meetings, to look at a range of courses, and to reflect on various options.
 This means doing some background research yourself.

 Your adviser will not direct you to a prescribed set of courses.
 Rather, through a process of dialogue and negotiation, you and your adviser will decide together what you will take each semester.
 You have an adviser for a reason: to discuss ideas, to get advice, and to receive mentoring as you craft an individualized program of study in the liberal arts.

 An important place to start is by completing the Advising Information Form.
 Your comments on the Advising Information Form will give your faculty adviser a sense of your academic background and interests prior to your first meeting together.
 Be sure to also complete the form this summer and return it to the Academic Advising Office.

 What Kinds of Questions Will I Address with My Adviser?

 Think about these questions as you prepare to talk with your adviser in August:

 - What academic subjects do you want to explore?
 Which might you explore first?

 - What kinds of goals do you have — both immediate and long-term?

 - How can you lay the groundwork and keep open several options for a major?

 - What academic strengths do you feel you have?

-- What special personal or academic qualities - such as a disability - should your adviser know about?
+- What personal or academic qualities — such as a disability — should your adviser know about?